 Each individual qualifying Incentive or Rebate payment must equal at least 10% of the total Incentive or Rebate payment.
 Unlike the Incentive or Rebate payment, the bonus will be issued to the customer of record directly.

 SDG&E reserves the right to discontinue or modify the bonus at any time.

 Table 1.
 New incentive rate structure

-*Energy Efficiency Business Incentive applications received on or after July 1, 2014, are eligible to receive a peak demand reduction incentive of $150/kW.
+*Energy Efficiency Business Incentive applications received prior to July 1, 2014, are eligible to receive a peak demand reduction incentive of $100/kW.

 How to apply

 Review the Release of Information Policy* and Energy Efficiency Business Incentives fact sheet.

 Read the Energy Efficiency Manual and review Incentive Rates and Comprehensiveness Bonus Criteria.